 As the researchers showed, dreams are not recalled unless the sleeper awakens directly from the dream (REM stage), rather than after waking up while being in the non-REM stages of sleep.

-Establishing sleep patterns with respect to the five stages of sleep is crucial to dream recall.
+Establishing sleep patterns concerning the five stages of sleep is crucial to dream recall.

-Waking up more frequently during the night will help the body to adapt to a certain pattern thus will be able to capture thoughts on the dream before your mind starts to distract.
+Waking up more frequently during the night will help the body to adapt to a specific pattern, thus will be able to capture thoughts on the dream before your mind starts to distract.

 WHAT TO DO: